nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ### Storage component

-The Storage Class allows data to be read from and saved to a storage file.
+The `Storage` class allows data to be read from and saved to a storage file.

 ![Storage Class Diagram](Diagram%20Images/StorageClassDiagram.png)

-When a user exits the program, the information entered by the user during the program will be exported and saved into a `HappyBit.txt` file.
-The next time the program is run by the user, this data will be imported back into the program to allow the user to pick up and continue from where they left off.
+The class diagram shows how `Storage` class imports data from the storage file.
+* `Storage` interacts with `Import` to access the data stored in storage file.
+* `Import` will depend on `ImportParser` to decipher

+Storage class interacts with Export class to export data to storage file.

 ## Appendix A: Product Scope